rabbit-aaron/ragdoll/README.md

             return int(value, base=16)
         except ValueError:
             # if ImproperlyConfigured is raised, ragdoll will collect all of the errors
-            # and display re-raise them all at once
+            # and re-raise them all at once
             raise ImproperlyConfigured(f"{self.name} must be a hexadecimal value, e.g. '0x1000'")
 ```